queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 99,200

-+2 to all damage rolls.
++2 to all damage rolls

 ___Set Bonus (2 of 2).___ +3 AC